-- (a) At the first Board meeting a chair will be elected from the Directors present in person (not by alternate).
-The person that has been elected as chair may chair each subsequent Board meeting.
-At any subsequent Board meeting, a new chair may be elected.
-The Directors may elect a Director to chair a Board meeting by a majority vote. - (b) If the chair is not present within 30 minutes after the time appointed for a Board meeting or if the chair is unwilling or unable to act as chair for the whole or any part of that Board meeting, the Directors present may elect a Director present to chair that Board meeting.
+- (a) The person that has been elected as chair pursuant to clause 13.3(a) shall chair each Board meeting during the term of their appointment. - (b) If there is no elected chair pursuant to clause 13.3(a), or the chair is not present within 30 minutes after the time appointed for a Board meeting or if the chair is unwilling or unable to act as chair for the whole or any part of that Board meeting, the Directors present may elect a Director present to chair that Board meeting.